 The “Other” Option

 Every dimension with predefined options also shows an Other button alongside the preset choices.
 Clicking Other replaces the buttons or dropdown with a free-text input field where users can type a custom value.
 Clicking Other again toggles back to the preset options.
 This ensures users are never blocked when their situation doesn’t match the predefined choices.
-For example, if your operating system options are “Windows”, “macOS”, and “Linux”, a user running FreeBSD can click Other and type their OS manually.Submit Validation
+For example, if your operating system options are “Windows”, “MacOS”, and “Linux”, a user running FreeBSD can click Other and type their OS manually.Submit Validation

 Required dimensions must have a value before the Submit button becomes active.
 Optional dimensions can be left blank and are clearly labeled with an “Optional” badge.
 The submit button stays disabled until all required fields are filled in, providing clear visual feedback about what information is still needed.Additional Details